miraclewkf/DenseNet/README.md

 # Densely Connected Convolutional Network (DenseNet)
 paper: ["Densely Connected Convolutional Networks"](http://arxiv.org/abs/1608.06993)

-** This is the mxnet implement of DenseNet
+### This is the MXNet implement of DenseNet with pretrained model, therefor you can fine-tune in the pretrained model for your own dataset.

 You can git clone this project and do as follows: